 (2) All acts and proceedings of the Corporation shall, notwithstanding the subsequent discovery of any defect in the appointment or qualification of any member thereof, be as valid as if such member had been appointed and qualified.

-[Section 14 amended by No. 96 of 1985 s.
+[Section 14 amended: No. 96 of 1985 s.
 22; No. 11 of 1995 s.
 12]

 15. Meetings of Corporation